exbuddha/InternetAwareApp/README.md

        attach(Dispatchers.Unconfined, {
-           // ... async work that runs along a main thread result
+           // ... async work that runs along a main thread
+           // ... you can attach new work to start immediately after this work finishes result
        } to {
            // ... capture result on a main thread